-The only effective treatments, neurotransmitter reuptake inhibitors, have low efficacy since 30-40 % of patients do not respond to these drugs and 60-70% of patients do not experience remission (R, R).
+The only effective treatments — neurotransmitter reuptake inhibitors — still have only relatively low efficacy, as up to 30-40 % of patients do not respond to these drugs, and 60-70% of patients do not experience full remission [1, 2].

 - Depressed or irritable mood

-- Decreased interest in pleasurable activities and ability to experience pleasure
+- Decreased interest in pleasurable activities, and/or the inability to experience pleasure

 - Significant weight gain or loss (>5% change in a month)